ABOUT WESTFIELDS LABRADOODLES

 Our second boy, Mr. Jones also came to us from Classic City Labradoodles in Georgia where we got Gallagher.
 He and Gallagher are half brothers and his goofy, happy go lucky personality is to die for.
 Mr. Jones also lives with a guardian family and enjoys long walks, endless games of fetch and long snuggles on the couch.

 Our puppies are home-raised.
-They spend their early weeks in the bedroom with just us and their mom and when they are 4 weeks old, they are moved into an enclosed area in our kitchen where they are introduced to the other dogs in the house and grow accustomed to all the noises of our very active active household.
+They spend their early weeks in the bedroom with just us and their mom and when they are 4 weeks old, they are moved into an enclosed area on the main level of our house where they are introduced to the other dogs in the house and grow accustomed to all the noises of our very active household.
 They are constantly talked to, handled, played with and loved by my husband and I and our two boys.
 As a result, they are well socialized when they are young.

 Multigen labradoodles are a great choice for your family because of their intelligence, wonderful temperament, allergy friendly coats, low shedding qualities, and ease of training.
 All of our dogs are raised in our home or their guardian home as family dogs.
 No kennels here!!
 Our dogs come from a long line of therapy dogs and we focus on breeding healthy (our adult dogs are health tested) dogs with amazing temperaments who make great therapy dogs or family companions.

 Contact us with questions (646) 234-0704 or email firstname.lastname@example.org